-The swollen lower eyelid is a common concern of patients who visit our cosmetic center.
-Patients universally dislike the appearance of swollen lower eyelids as they can make them look prematurely aged and aesthetically unappealing.
+Swollen lower eyelid is a common concern of patients who visit our cosmetic center.
+Patients universally dislike this appearance as they can make them look prematurely aged and aesthetically unappealing.

 In fact, depending on your genetics, a swollen lower eyelid may appear earlier than other signs of facial aging such as the development of prominent nasolabial folds, jowls, and a sagging and full neck contour.
-The swollen lower eyelid appearance develops because of two factors.
+This appearance develops because of two factors.